 FanDuel vs DraftKings Sportsbook

-We covered it earlier, but DraftKings is ultimately the sportsbook where bettors should be spending (and hopefully, winning) their money.
+We covered it earlier, but ultimately DraftKings Sportsbook is where bettors should be spending (and hopefully, winning) their money.
 The technical issues have been exhaustingly laid out in this article, but DraftKings’ willingness to be vulnerable to losing some money on random nights works out much better for the player.
 Especially during the COVID-19 pandemic, DraftKings was doing a great job of drawing players in by giving them literally no-lose chances to earn some money.
 Most companies only do that for new customers, but DraftKings was even doing this for its own customers.
 And that’s something everyone can certainly relate to in these turbulent times.

-FanDuel or DraftKings FAQs
+FanDuel vs DraftKings FAQs

 What is FanDuel?